pal03377/master-thesis/thesis.typ

 The TextCluster table holds clusters of this text, containing added information crucial for generating feedback suggestions.
 The algorithms and techniques behind this feature find their basis in the research conducted by Bernius et al.~#cite("cofee", "cofee2").

 Initially, Artemis hosted the TextBlock and TextCluster tables.
-However, to make Athena more self-reliant and easier to manage, we moved these tables to Athena's own database.
+However, to make Athena more self-reliant and easier to manage, we moved these tables to Athena's database.
 This approach reduces the interdependence between Athena and Artemis, simplifying future updates and scalability efforts.

 #figure(